Compact object mergers: exploring uncertainties from stellar and binary evolution with SEVN: Description of

 \subsection{Binary evolution}

 \sevn{} includes the following binary evolution processes: wind mass transfer, Roche-lobe overflow (RLO), common envelope (CE), stellar tides, circularisation at the RLO onset, collision at periastron, orbit decay by GW emission, and stellar mergers.
 In the next sections, we describe the formalism used in this work.
-Binary-evolution prescriptions in \sevn{} rely on the \bse{} formalism \citep{Hurley02}; therefore, for binary evolution \sevn{} makes use of the \bse{} stellar types (Table \ref{tab:phases}).